Michael Fora

-Michael Fora (born 30 October 1995) is a Swiss professional ice hockey defenceman for HC Davos of the National League (NL).
+Michael Fora (born 30 October 1995) is a Swiss professional ice hockey player who is a defenceman for HC Davos of the National League (NL).

 Playing career

 Fora made his NL debut with HC Ambri-Piotta in the 2015–16 season, appearing in 32 games and putting up 6 points (3 goals).

 Fora served as captain of the team for the 2017–18 season.
 On 23 December 2017, Fora agreed to an early three-year contract extension with HC Ambri-Piotta through the 2020–21 season.
 The contract contained an NHL-out clause.

 Undrafted, on 15 June 2018, Fora signed a two-year entry-level contract with the Carolina Hurricanes of the National Hockey League (NHL).
 He participated in the Hurricanes training camp and played preseason games with the Hurricanes before being assigned to the Charlotte Checkers of the American Hockey League (AHL) to start the 2018–19 season.
 Fora played one game in the AHL before asking to part ways with the organization in order to return to HC Ambri-Piotta.

 On 3 December 2021, while in his eighth season with Ambri-Piotta 2021–22, Fora agreed to a four-year contract starting in 2022–23 with HC Davos.